What's left as Jan. 6 panel sprints to year-end finish

 The committee has already revealed much of its work at eight hearings over the summer, showing in detail how former President Donald Trump ignored many of his closest advisers and amplified his false claims of election fraud after he lost the 2020 election to Joe Biden.
 Witnesses interviewed by the panel — some of them Trump's closest allies — recounted in videotaped testimony how the former president declined to act when hundreds of his supporters violently attacked the Capitol as Congress certified Biden’s victory on Jan.
 6, 2021.

 Lawmakers say there is more to come.
-The nine-member panel — seven Democrats and two Republicans — interviewed witnesses through all of August, and they are planning at least one hearing this month.
-Members are expected to meet and discuss some of their next steps on Tuesday.
+The nine-member panel — seven Democrats and two Republicans — interviewed witnesses through all of August, and they are hoping to have at least one hearing by the end of the month.
+Members met Tuesday to discuss the panel's next steps.

 Because the Jan.
 6 panel is a temporary, or “select,” committee, it expires at the end of the current Congress.
 If Republicans take the majority in November’s elections, as they are favored to do, they are expected to dissolve the committee in January.
 So the panel is planning to issue a final report by the end of December.